SPARQL-Anything/sparql.anything/experiment/README.md

+# Evaluation

+We conduct a comparative evaluation of sparql.anything with respect to the state of art methods RML and SPARQL Generate.

 ## Cognitive Complexity Comparison

 *Objective*: The objective of the experiment is to compare sparql.anything with [SPARQL generate](https://ci.mines-stetienne.fr/sparql-generate/) and [RML](https://rml.io/) frameworks in terms of usability and learnability of the frameworks.
 Specifically,  from the data sources of the SPICE project  we selected four non-RDF resources and for each resource we defined two kinds of tests: one aimed at assessing the usability and learnability of sparql.anything and [SPARQL generate](https://ci.mines-stetienne.fr/sparql-generate/) in retrieving data, the other meant at evaluating  the usability and learnability of three approaches   in generating data.